-In the first part of this blog mini-series we looked at the surprisingly high cost of paper, printing, photocopying and delivering documents when calculated over the course of a year.
+In this blog, we discuss several ways digital signing delivers cost savings once documents are returned by signers.
+This piece follows on from the first part of this blog mini-series where we looked at the surprisingly high cost of paper, printing, photocopying and delivering documents when calculated over the course of a year.

-Having printed and distributed the documents for signing, they are returned and we now need to assess the next part in the process.
+Having printed and distributed the documents for signing, they are returned and we now need to assess the cost of the next part in the process.
 Again, our sample company produces 10,000 documents a year and each is around ten pages, with three copies required for signatories:

 Paper storage and disposal

 If companies choose not to use a digital archive, they will want to ensure any signed paper copies, and not just the scans, are safely stored, particularly when legislation requires storage for between seven and ten years.

 There is administration involved, which we calculate to around 0.66p per document, and we are also allowing for a third of those documents to be disposed securely at 0.2p per document.

 Total = £115,200

 Just a quick reminder, this shows the total cost of paper-based signatures on 10,000 documents containing ten pages with three separate signatories - £115,000.
 It equates to £2.60 per sheet!